 - Pennsylvania resident

-- Have completed at least two semesters (Fall & Spring) as a full-time student at WCU by the start of the Fall semester
+- Have completed at least two semesters (Fall & Spring) as a full-time student at WCU and earned a minimum of 30 credits at the end of spring semester

 - Submitted a current year FAFSA

 - Demonstrate active involvement in extra-curricular activities that displays leadership, volunteerism, creativity, appreciation for diversity, and academic excellence

 - Are in good standing with the Office of Judicial Affairs and Student Assistance